laurenwilner/github_training_site/_book/06_group-workflow.md

 you should call their branch something different from the other researcher.
 - Together, choose one file and one line location on the file that you will each edit separately on your laptops.

-Then, the lead researcher will first add, commit, and push their changes to their branch.
-Then, they will create a pull request and merge their changes into main.
-After this, the colleague will add, commit, and push their changes to their branch.
-Then, they will create a pull request.
+- **Lead researcher only:** add, commit, and push your changes to your branch.
+Then, create a pull request and merge your changes into main.
+- **Colleague:** Your turn.
+Add, commit, and push your changes to your branch.

-😨 Merge conflict!
+Then, create a pull request. 😱 Merge conflict!
 You will not be able to merge into main.

-We will walk you through how to resolve the merge conflict.
+Deep breaths.
+Let's walk through how to resolve the merge conflict.

 The colleague with the conflict will see the following.
 Colleague, follow these steps!
-Lead researcher, watch your colleague's screen to see how this looks:
+Lead researcher, watch your colleague's screen to follow along:

 <img src="./figures/merge-conflict-1.png" width="100%" />